 The Monocle died before it opened.
-Shortly after New Times broke the story of Bachelier’s past that June, the sign vanished and the Facebook and website were taken down.
+Shortly after New Times broke the story of Bachelier’s past that June, the sign vanished and the Facebook page and website were taken down.
 Emails and phone calls bounced.
 The corporation behind the restaurant filed papers dissolving the partnership.

 Five days before he met RN for beers, Bachelier walked out of jail on $500 bond.
 He’d been accused of violating probation by cutting the GPS anklet, among other things.

-He was on probation for life after serving 19 months in state prison, having admitted in court in 2013 to trio of sex crimes involving an underage girl.
+He was on probation for life after serving 19 months in state prison, having admitted in court in 2013 to a trio of sex crimes involving an underage girl.

 Prosecutors said he had fondled and forced intercourse and oral sex on the girl, his wife’s younger sister.
 She told police her abuse occurred a few times a month in different houses, started when she was 12 and continued for six years, according to court records.

 Bachelier would sneak into the girl’s bedroom and look down her nightshirt when she pretended to sleep, court records showed.
 While his wife was showering, he’d rub her sister’s breasts, rub his penis against her, put his fingers inside her, get oral sex and force himself into her anus.
 The abuse went on month after month, year upon year.

 After being charged with eight felonies and pleading guilty to three, he was sentenced to five years.
 It was his first conviction.